vimm0/auto-script/target/README.md

 # Target for 2019

-- be proficient in C++, java, go and python
+- be proficient in C, C++, java, C#, go and python
 - SWIG( software development tool that connects programs written in C and C++ with a variety of high-level programming languages) [SWIG](http://www.swig.org/)

 ## Reference